-VMS Rehab Systems announced that its generic drug unit, BioPharmcor BV, has made significant progress in its formulation program to develop a generic version of Cialis (tadalafil), a treatment for patients with erectile dysfunction and benign prostatic hyperplasia (BPH), begin the initial clinical trial.
+VMS Rehab Systems recently announced that its research center, BioPharmcor BV, has made significant progress towards its formulation program in being able to develop a generic version of Cialis (tadalafil).
+This new medication aimed at treating patients with ED and benign prostatic hyperplasia (BPH) has entered the final clinical trials phase.

-The company reported in March that its generic version was in the final stages of preclinical testing as a potential first-line treatment for these two conditions.
+In March, BioPharmcor BV reported that its generic version of Cialis was in the final stages of preclinical testing to be eventually used as a potential first-line treatment for erectile disorders.

-Tadalafil is a phosphodiesterase type 5 (PDE5) inhibitor that works by relaxing muscles in the walls of blood vessels to increase blood flow.
+Tadalafil is a phosphodiesterase type 5 (PDE5) inhibitor aimed at relaxing muscles in the penis leading to increased blood flow.

-If bioequivalence and the use of generic tadalafil approved by regulatory agencies are established, BioPharmcor, which is based in the Netherlands, plans to market the drug initially in the European Union and parts of North America as an alternative Safe, to Cialis, which is produced by Lilly.
+If regulatory agencies approve the use of generic Tadalafil, BioPharmcor, which is based in the Netherlands, plans to initially market the drug in the European Union and parts of North America as a safe alternative to Cialis (Lilly Pharmaceuticals).

-In 2015, an article published in the Arab Journal of Urology entitled “Inhibitors of phosphodiesterase type 5 to treat erectile dysfunction and lower urinary tract symptoms secondary to benign prostatic hyperplasia: a comprehensive review”, reviewed the evidence More recent on the potential Adequacy of PDE5 inhibitors for the treatment of ED and BPH.
+In 2015, the Arab Journal of Urology published an article entitled, “Inhibitors of Phosphodiesterase Type 5 to Treat Erectile Dysfunction and Lower Urinary Tract Symptoms Secondary to Benign Prostatic Hyperplasia: a Comprehensive Review.”
+This article provided a reviewed the evidence from recent studies on the potential use of PDE5 inhibitors for the treatment of ED and BPH.

-Its lead author, Dr. Albert Haddad, along with Dr. Michel Jabbour and Dr. Muhammad Bulbul, demonstrated that, in light of the strong connection between erectile dysfunction and BPH, clinicians should consider the benefits of treating Both conditions using PDE5 inhibitors, such as Cialis.
+The lead author of this review, Dr. Albert Haddad, along with Dr. Michel Jabbour and Dr. Muhammad Bulbul, suggest that in light of the strong connection between ED and BPH, health care providers should consider treating both conditions with PDE5 inhibitors, such as Cialis.